Tom Doherty: Early career

-Pocket Books and Simon & Schuster (1958-1969)
+Pocket Books and Simon & Schuster (1958–1969)

 Doherty progressed through various promotions in sales positions at Pocket Books, from salesman, to district manager, regional manager, divisional manager and national sales manager.
 In 1966, Pocket was acquired by Simon & Schuster and Doherty worked out of the New York office.
 At the time, S&S was also the distributor of Ballantine Books, and Tom became their sales manager.
 He became friends with Ian Ballantine and his wife Betty Ballantine.
 Working closely with the pair, he learned a great deal about publishing and editing, considering them "pioneers" in science fiction.
-During this time, they also published the works of J.R.R.
-Tolkien, proving that fantasy could be a best-selling genre.
+During this time, they also published the works of J. R. R. Tolkien, proving that fantasy could be a best-selling genre.

-Grosset & Dunlap (1969-1979)
+Grosset & Dunlap (1969–1979)

 After receiving a call from Harold Roth, a former executive vice-president of Simon & Schuster, now president of Grosset & Dunlap, Doherty could not resist the offer of changing from sales manager to publisher.
 In his new position, he headed Tempo, a Young Adult line.
 In 1971, he hired Harriet McDougal as editor in chief.
 In 1974, Roth persuaded their parent company, Filmways, to purchase Ace Books, one of the leading science fiction publishers, and the mass market publisher of Frank Herbert's Dune series.
 Doherty became head of both imprints with McDougal as editorial director.
 In 1977, he hired Jim Baen to head up the Ace science fiction/fantasy program.
 Also in 1977, McDougal returned to her home town of Charleston to found her own small publisher, Popham Press, which would be distributed by Ace, although she continued to do some editing work for Doherty.
 While there, she discovered author James Oliver Rigney Jr., more commonly known by his pen name Robert Jordan.
-In 1978, they published The Fallon Blood, Rigney's first novel which became an immediate success.
+In 1978, they published The Fallon Blood, Rigney's first novel, which became an immediate success.

 Founding Tom Doherty Associates (TDA)

 Following Roth's replacement as president to someone who Doherty found much more difficult to work with, he believed it was time for a change and decided to start his own company.
 Richard Gallen, who had funded McDougal's startup, provided the investment capital to found Tom Doherty Associates (now Tor Publishing Group) in 1979 and its first imprint, Tor Books, in 1980.
-Tor Books' first published book was in November of that year.
+Tor Books' first published book was released in November of that year.
 Both McDougal and Baen would come aboard as founding members of the editorial team.